 - vii.
 The applicant must join the Facebook group Stelios Awards for Disabled Entrepreneurs in the UK.
-If an applicant is not a member of Facebook, they should write to us on email to ask for an exemption.

 - viii.
 Applicants may apply as many times as they like with different companies, but may not submit more than one application per organisation.

 4. Application Submission